pgilad/leasot/README.md

 **Returns**: `String[]|String`

 You are expected to return either an `Array of strings` or just a `string`.
 If you return an array - each item will be separated by a newline in the output.

+### VSCode

+Returns a markdown version of the todos customized for Visual Studio Code.
+The file names are transformed as URLs and the line numbers as anchors which makes them clickable when the markdown content produced with this reporter is opened on Visual Studio Code.

 ### Table